MouliBhaskaran/Guvi-Tasks-Webcode-1/README.md

 # Guvi-Tasks-Webcode-1

-Implemention the Nationalize API using async/await with fetch.
+Implementing the Nationalize API using async/await with fetch.

 ## Front-end Deployed URL: Netlify